crazychris-code/simple-message-example/README.md

 The database is a MongoDb that is hosted in Atlas/Azure (https://www.mongodb.com/).
 The database should be avaliable to connect to from any network.

 There is a Collection named Message in a db named test.

+Trade-offs:
+Following might be implemented later to make this usable in production:

+Dependency injection
+Exception handling
+Security
+User registration
+Verify users before sending
+Performance
+Handling different environments like production, development, test

+Eventually introduce a class type that is "Use case", which holds rules that are not implemented in the domain entities themselves.

+Tests:
+Check whether the correct exception it thrown (not just any exception).
+Integration/Acceptance tests testing the API over http